fsdh-pfds/datahub-images/managed-containers/ado-az-tf-pwsh-runner/README.md

 - **Ubuntu 24.04 base** pinned to a SHA256 digest for reproducible builds
 - **PowerShell** for cross‑platform scripting
 - **Azure CLI** to interact with Azure resources directly from your pipelines
+- **Terraform CLI** to interact and deploy terraform resources directly from your pipelines
 - Common utilities out of the box:

   - `openssl`, `ca-certificates`